 The third run simulate flow in whole area without the domain-partitioning technique for comparison with previous runs.

-Comparison of results of calculations with a domain-partitioning technique and without it are submitted on next pictures - (pressure), (velocity vectors), (temperature) and (concentration).
+Comparison of results of calculations with a domain-partitioning technique and without it are shown in the next pictures :

-The significances of variables h1 and c1 at a output near wall calculated by second and third runs is distinguished on 3 and 2 percents accordingly.
+The values of variables h1 and c1 near the wall calculated in the second and third runs differ by respectively 3 and 2 %.

 This example, which is case 858 of the core Input-File Library, explores distribution of pollutant over a large territory.
 Use of transfer objects permits to calculate uni-directional flow on small parts by one for other.
 The researched area according to the domain-partitioning technique in this case is divided on four parts as is submitted below.